Tingtttt01/Tingtttt01.github.io/_pages/about.md

 # 💬 <a id="research-experience"></a>Research Experience
 - *2023.09-present*, Research Assistant
-- Assisted Professor Siyue (April) Li with the research program "the Impact of New Media Use on Older Adults' Subjective Well-Being under the Perspective of Social Support" granted by the National Social Science Fund, including designing the theoretical research framework, analyzing the data and writing several sections of a series of research paper.
+- Assisted Dr. Siyue (April) Li with the research program "the Impact of New Media Use on Older Adults' Subjective Well-Being under the Perspective of Social Support" granted by the National Social Science Fund, including reviewing key literature, designing the theoretical research framework, analyzing the data and writing several core sections of a series of research paper.

 # 🎖 Honors and Awards
-- *2024.11* **Top Paper Award**, CCA Division, National Communication Association
+- *2024.11* **Top Paper Award**, ICCA Division, National Communication Association
 - *2024.10* **Outstanding Graduate Student** (Top 10%), Zhejiang University
 - *2022.11* **Second Prize Academic Scholarship** (Top 15%), East China Normal University
 - *2021.11* **First Prize Academic Scholarship** (Top 10%), East China Normal University